Blackhatfrance/ogameX-ChromeExtension/README.md

 I am always sharing my extension as a zip file.
 To use it you have to do the following things:

-- Use google chrome :nerd:
+- Use google chrome
 - Go to the extensions page (chrome://extensions) and activate developers mode (top right corner)
 - Option 1: Just drag and drop the zipped extension into the extension window
 - Option 2: unzip the extension.
 Open contentscript.js and modify the options if you don´t like to use all the features.
 Then drag and drop the whole folder into the extension window.
 Or use "Load unpacked extension"

 Don´t be afraid that I steal any of your data or account info.
 Nothing like that will happen.
 All of my code is open source since I am sharing the zip file.
 You can check on your own what the code is doing before using it.
 Or ask a friend who understands codes :wink:

+Changelog AddoneX V0.0.0.3:
+- Sound alarm under atack, the page refresh every 30 second and check if under attack, the tab need to be open (available for alls universes)

 Changelog AddoneX V0.0.0.2: